-When the Hellenic Empire took control during the 77th Olympiad, a ten-day weekly count system instituted by the new government corrupted the original value of a one day event into a five day event.
-The five day Olympiad is linked to a 36 week annual calendar which had five days "left over" every year.
+However, when the Hellenic Empire took control during the 77th Olympiad, a ten-day weekly count system instituted by the new government corrupted the original value of a one day event into a five day event.
+The five day Olympiad is linked to a 36 ten-day week annual calendar -- which had five days "left over" every year.

-When the Romans reintroduced a seven day week counting system after the last Olympiad in 392 -- which was the same time the eastern Byzantine Empire split from the western "Holy Roman" Empire, the Julian Calendar included a 4 year "leap" day event which was misinterpreted during the Renaissance as the annual value of the original Olympiad.
-This calendrical mistake created by historians about five hundred years ago has resulted in a time span four times its original value.
+When the Romans reintroduced a seven day week counting system after the last Olympiad in 392 -- which was the same time the eastern Byzantine Empire split from the western "Holy Roman" Empire, the Julian Calendar included a "leap" day event every 4 years that was misinterpreted during the Renaissance as the annual value of the original Olympiad.
+This calendrical mistake created by historians about five hundred years ago has resulted in a time span four times its original true value.

-When the Holy Bible was reassembled into the King James version by historians less than four-hundred years ago, other historians built upon this calendrical misinterpretation and as a consequence, the history of the Greeks and Romans apparently lasted for over a thousand years.
-At least in print.
+When the Holy Bible was being assembled into the King James version by historians -- together with another book project from the early printing era called the NUREMBERG CHRONICLE that contained incorrect time values of human history, other historians built upon these calendrical misinterpretation of human history and, as a consequence, the dated history of the Greeks and Romans apparently lasted for over a thousand years -- at least in print.